Abbas Mohamad

-Abbas Mohamad (عباس ياسين محمد; born 15 June 1998) is a footballer who last played for GAIS Göteborg as a defender.
+Abbas Yassin Mohamad (عباس ياسين محمد; born 15 June 1998) is a footballer who last played for Nakhon Ratchasima as a defender.
 Born in Sweden, he is an international for the Iraq national team.

 Career

 Mohamad is a youth product of Borås Kings, Elfsborg and Kronängs.
 He began his senior career in the Superettan with Norrby in 2015.
 On 9 March 2016, he extended his contract with Norrby for 2 more years.
 On 9 August 2017, he joined Dalstorps on loan for the season.
 In 2018, he again extended his contract for 3 more years and went on loan with Vårgårda.
 He transferred to Dalkurd on 1 August 2022.

-On 12 December 2022, he joined GAIS on a two year contract.
+On 12 December 2022, he joined GAIS on a two-year contract.
 Later that month, Mohamad made social media posts supporting controversial internet personality Andrew Tate, after Tate's arrest for human trafficking.
 On New Years Eve, GAIS released a statement saying that the club did not share his viewpoints and would be discussing his social media usage.
 Mohamad continued to make social media posts supporting Tate and on 7 January 2023, GAIS released a statement saying that he was no longer part of the club.

+On 14 July 2023, he joined Nakhon Ratchasima for 1 season.